-In almost all relationships between an insured party and the company from which the policy was purchased, the insured policyholder is in a relatively powerless position to influence the behavior of the insurer.
-In a dispute between insured and insurer, the insured is almost always the David facing Goliath.
+In almost all relationships between an insured party and the company from which the policy was purchased, the insured policyholder is in a relatively powerless position to influence the insurer's behavior.
+In a dispute between the insured and insurer, the insured is almost always the David facing Goliath.

 - Unreasonable delay in processing claims